 New club, same remit for AVB

-It was season of frustration and heartache for Spurs last time.
+It was a season of frustration and heartache for Spurs last season.
 After finishing fourth in the Premier League, they were denied a place in the Champions League when sixth-placed Chelsea defied the odds to win Europe's flagship competition and supplant them in this season's tournament.

 It was a blow to morale at White Hart Lane, and dented Tottenham's chances of retaining the services of want-away midfielder Luka Modric.
 But, in truth, Spurs should have had third place sewn up and pointed the finger of blame in one direction for throwing it away.